 The situation for curious new fans who can’t, or haven’t yet, watched live tennis, and want to check out some exploratory highlights, is even worse.
 This sports archaic rights-holder agreements mean many classic matches and highlight compilations (the vast majority of which are uploaded from unofficial accounts) are immediately hidden on YouTube due to copyright strikes (despite the fact that other sports associations, such as the NBA, have been claiming monetisation but leaving similar highlights up for years thanks to Google’s Content ID).
 The Slams in particular, tennis’ four crown jewels of brand recognition, seem to usually only be allowed to offer up meagre 2-3 minute YouTube clips of what can sometimes be 5 hour long matches.
 Outside of YouTube, there’s also a similar block on anyone seeking to add commentary and analysis to short tennis clips to be used on Twitch, the live-streaming site (which counts one of the most engaged young user-bases on the internet, and was responsible for much of F1’s and Chess’ recent growth).
 If you imagine this whole process as tennis’ welcome mat, encouraging someone new to the game to walk across the threshold of fandom, it would spontaneously combust the moment a foot hovered above it.
 That fan could then saunter over to many other sports, who may as well be rolling out a non-combustible red carpet in comparison.

-Side note: I’m writing a separate piece on this, but I’ve long wondered if the ATP/WTA/ITF could provide better, and more relevant, media training to lower ranked players in the Challengers and ITF events.
-It’s incredibly straightforward to livestream practice sessions, and perhaps even some matches (pending video rights), on Twitch/YouTube from an iPhone/Android.
+Side note: I’m writing a separate piece on this, but I’ve long wondered if the ATP/WTA/ITF could provide better, and more relevant, media training to lower ranked players in the Challengers and ITF events (or just the player body in general).
+It’s pretty straightforward to livestream practice sessions, and perhaps even some lower-rung matches (pending video rights), on Twitch/YouTube from an iPhone/Android.
 If enough players did so, inevitably a few stars would break through from the lower levels, potentially bringing with them a legion of next generation fans from one of the younger platforms (Lando Norris a great example of how this can work in F1).
 Tsitsipas and his YouTube channel was a good early example, although his videos (as opposed to streaming) require serious production time that most players don’t have.
-The ability for players to be the masters of their own story, with regard to how they’re seen (and how often) by the public, is especially pertinent in tennis, which is famously closed-minded and restrictive when it comes to media access to top players.
+The ability for players to be the masters of their own story, with regard to how they’re seen (and how often) by the public, is especially pertinent in tennis, which is famously restrictive when it comes to media access to top players.

 Tennis needing to sort out its ease of viewing is especially critical at a time when consumption habits have already changed substantially, and continue to do so.
-Twenty years ago channel surfing discovery enabled plenty of accidental first exposure to tennis on TV (I’ve met uncountable numbers of fans who stumbled onto the Federer vs Nadal Miami match in 2004, or similar, by complete mistake as a kid, absent-mindedly switching between channels, and were unintentionally left mesmerised by what they saw).
+Twenty years ago channel surfing discovery enabled plenty of accidental first exposure to tennis on TV (I’ve met an uncountable number of fans who stumbled onto the Federer vs Nadal Miami match in 2004, or similar, by complete mistake as a kid, absent-mindedly switching between channels, and were unintentionally left mesmerised by what they saw).
 This no longer really exists to the same degree these days, with dedicated streaming services requiring more intentionality of viewing rather than passive channel switching.
 So how much does this hurt the volume of next generations fans?
 And how does tennis capture these lost, passive viewers?
-A rethinking of pricing and platform complexity is essential.
-Off the top of my head: unified streaming platforms (or at least less fragmentation), single match micro-purchases, favourite player subscriptions, ‘tournament/surface passes’, cheaper ‘next-gen pass’, loss-leader pricing with some of the biggest matches shown free to increase awareness (for e.g streaming the ATP/WTA Finals final on YouTube just as football streams the Champions League final on YouTube) etc etc etc.
+A rethinking of pricing, platform complexity and discovery is essential.
+Off the top of my head:

 Anything to make that welcome mat less combustible.

 The COVID19 hiatus has uncovered an uncomfortable truth for many sports, including tennis.
 It revealed which areas of the sporting world could rely on diverse areas of fan interaction and entry points, and which couldn’t, as most athletes and fans had to lock themselves away at home and isolate.
 Winners included F1, with its million+ viewer Virtual Grand Prix's & new fan exposure via streaming and Twitch, again, enabled by the presence of a well made, complimentary game in ‘F1 2019’.
 McLaren driver Lando Norris in particular has pulled in 100k concurrent viewer streams during COVID lockdown, bringing in legions of new, young fans.
 As well as the second season of Netflix’s Drive To Survive documentary.
 For Football, it was thanks to FIFA, its accompanying esports events, and ever-entrenched presence in the cultural zeitgeist.
-For Chess, it was suddenly becoming the meta on twitch, attracting hoardes of young fans by way of a, now daily, exposure of the 1500 year old game on LivestreamFails (yes that is the most absurd juxtaposition I’ve ever written).
-Chess.com expects a hard-to-fathom 10 years(!) of growth, in terms of player base and games played, smushed into just the past 3 months, owing almost all of it to its ‘Fast’ Chess format variations.
-If you were plotting Chess on the Deep/Wide graph the change would look something like this (below), with Twitch, the Blitz Chess format, and Hikaru and Alexandra Botez in particular, responsible for the widening: brand new, non-traditional entry points for potential fans to fall into:
+For Chess, it was the success of the Queen’s Gambit on Netflix, alongside suddenly becoming the meta on twitch, attracting hoardes of young fans by way of a, now daily, exposure of the 1500 year old game on LivestreamFails (yes that is the most absurd juxtaposition I’ve ever written).
+Chess.com expects a hard-to-fathom 10 years(!) of growth, in terms of player base and games played, smushed into just the past 3 months, owing much of it to its ‘Fast’ Chess format variations.
+If you were plotting Chess on the Deep/Wide graph the change would look something like this (below): with Netflix, Twitch, the Blitz Chess format, and Hikaru and Alexandra Botez in particular, responsible for the widening, creating brand new, non-traditional entry points for potential fans to fall into -

 On a related note, the Golf world would have been mostly silent during COVID had it not been for the non-traditional format charity match between Woods/Manning vs Mickleson/Brady, allowing a cross-pollination of two major sports thanks to a format tweak that helped vastly different skill levels play together.
 Again, another tick in the ‘pro’ column for complimentary format experimentation.